Are you using LinkedIn hashtags?

 At the top of the homepage, click into the ‘Share an article, photo, video or idea’ field to write your post content:

-Add hashtags – using the # symbol – in the body of your post or at the end of the message:
+Add hashtag – using the # symbol – in the body of your post or at the end of the message:

 How to add hashtags to your LinkedIn comments

 You can also add hashtags when you comment on a post or an article.
-It’s another way of reinforcing your topic and makes it discoverable:
+This is an excellent community management tactic that will help reinforce the searchability of your client's post:

 How to find new hashtags on LinkedIn